uwu/radio/docs/SELECTION.md

 # uwu radio technical docs: selection

-The song selector should pick a song at random for the list.

-It should first disqualify songs which share artist with the last 5 songs.
+Every day at midnight UTC, the list of all songs is shuffled and used as the queue for that day.
+It loops when finished.

+The seed for the randomisation should be the unix timestamp of midnight that day.